-To compare the resulting networks of both methods and all domains spatially, we calculate fracture trace segment density and fracture trace segment intensity.
-Therefore, we use the P{ij} system (Dershowitz and Herda, 1992) as denotation.
-In the P{ij} system, i gives the dimension of the sample, which is 2 for two-dimensional maps of fracture traces.
-The second index j gives the dimension of the measurement, which is 0 for a fracture density that quantifies the number of fractures per unit dimension or 1 for a fracture intensity that measures the total fracture persistence per unit dimension (Dershowitz and Herda, 1992).
-In the case of our results for both P{20} and P{21} , it must be noted that these do not represent actual fracture density and fracture intensity in the domains but density and intensity of the fracture segments.
+To compare the resulting networks of both methods and all domains spatially we calculate fracture trace segment density and fracture trace segment intensity.
+Therefore, we use the Pij system (Dershowitz and Herda, 1992) as denotation.
+In the Pij system, "i" gives the dimension of the sample which is "2" for two-dimensional maps of fracture persistence per unit dimension (Dershowitz and Herda, 1992).
+In the case of our results for both, $P{20}$ and $P{21}$ , it must be noted that these do not represent actual fracture density and fracture intensity in the domains, but density and intensity of the fracture segments.